dpebert7/Rsentiment/README.md

 crawfordCode.R is code from Dr. Crawford's Data Mining 2 class.
 It is the foundation of trainedClassifier.R

 keepcapturingLAtweets.R continuously captures geotagged tweets from LA county.
 The most up-to-date version of this script is running on the shared school computer.

+visualizations.R provides visualizes data from LA2014 and the classifiers using ggplot2